Kate Middleton, Camilla Parker Bowles Feud Fueled By Queen? Prince William Also Stars In Real Game Of Thrones

 “A furious Camilla is livid that William could potentially take the throne – and she’s pointing the finger of blame firmly at poor Kate.”

-While Parker Bowles alleged is blaming Kate Middleton, a senior member of the royal staff told New Idea that the ultimate decision has not yet been made.
+While Parker Bowles is allegedly blaming Kate Middleton, a senior member of the royal staff told New Idea that the ultimate decision has not yet been made.

 “Everything is up in the air because the Queen and Prince Philip have lived to such a ripe old age,” revealed the staff member.
 “Now that the Duke of Edinburgh has retired at 96, the Queen is having to decide what is best for the fate of the institution she has spent her life protecting.”

 Whose side are you on?
 Do you think that Kate Middleton and Prince William should take the throne, or should it be Camilla Parker Bowles and Prince Charles?
-Tell us your views.

 [Featured Image by Chris Jackson/Getty Images]